poiko34/temp-mail/README.md

     mail -n yourusername
     ```

-    If no username is specified, the script will use a default value of `NULL`.
+    If no username is specified, the script will generate a random username by default.

 6. **Deactivating the Virtual Environment**